ORTools4MTEX/ORTools/README.md

   - halfwidth    - halfwidth for ODF calculation
   - nrPoints     - nr of points to be written into the VPSC file
   - colormap     - colormap string
+  - path         - path to the texture file

 <p align="center">
   <img src="./doc/images/plotPODF_transformation.png" alt="Plot example from plotPODF_transformation" width="1000"/>